Princeton-CDH/startwords/content/issues/2/strangers-in-the-landscape/index.md

 {{< wrap id="interlude" >}}
 {{< wrap class="left" >}}

-### 09. Multiple Visual Script References
+**09. Multiple Visual Script References**

 There are several advantages to organising our "Yemenite Square" Hebrew script into a single image file.
 Smaller downloads for our users is one, but more importantly, its consistent visual layout allows us to use it as a template to quickly deploy **multiple visual scripts.**

 In the example below, you’ll see that we’ve added **six new Hebrew scripts,** and if you check the code, doing so only required six additional lines of code.

 [view source code](https://github.com/shaunanoordin/zooniverse-startwords/blob/master/section-09.html)
-&&& FIX ME &&&
+&&& INSERT FROM SOURCE CODE &&&

 While it’s now trivial to add new scripts from a code perspective, please remember that it still takes a considerable amount of effort to create each individual script’s JPEG.
 (So developers, please remember to thank the people who’ve been scanning the manuscripts, manually identifying the handwritten characters, and putting them into a nice image file for us.)